 Regional Health Concerns

-Malaria is found in the lowlands on both coasts and in the northern zone.
-Although it's rarely found in urban areas, it's still a problem in remote wooded regions and along the Caribbean coast.
+Malaria is found in the lowlands on both coasts and in the Northern Zone.
+Although it’s rarely found in urban areas, it’s still a problem in remote wooded regions and along the Caribbean coast.
 Malaria prophylaxes are available, but several have side effects, and others are of questionable effectiveness.
 Consult your doctor regarding what is currently considered the best preventive treatment for malaria.
 Be sure to ask whether a recommended drug will cause you to be hypersensitive to the sun; it would be a shame to come down here for the beaches and then have to hide under an umbrella the whole time.
 Because malaria-carrying mosquitoes usually come out at night, you should do as much as possible to avoid being bitten after dark.
-If you are in a malaria-prone area, wear long pants and long sleeves, use insect repellent, and either sleep under a mosquito net or burn mosquito coils (similar to incense, but with a pesticide).
+If you are in a malaria-prone area, wear long pants and long sleeves, use insect repellent, and either sleep under a mosquito net or burn mosquito coils.

 Of greater concern is dengue fever, which has had periodic outbreaks in Latin America since the mid-1990s.
 Dengue fever is similar to malaria and is spread by an aggressive daytime mosquito.
 This mosquito seems to be most common in lowland urban areas, and Puntarenas, Liberia, and Limón have been the worst-hit cities in Costa Rica.
 Dengue is also known as “bone-break fever” because it is usually accompanied by severe body aches.
 The first infection with dengue fever will make you very sick but should cause no serious damage.
 However, a second infection with a different strain of the dengue virus can lead to internal hemorrhaging and could be life-threatening.